testifysec/go-ima/README.md

 ./go-ima {file to check}
 ```

-You will get an exit status of 0 if the file has not been modified since inception or boot.
-If you get an Exit status of zero id means the IMA log contains at least one hash that does not match what is on disk.
+You will get an exit status of `0` if the file has not been modified since inception or boot.
+If you get an Exit status of `1` it means the IMA log contains at least one hash that does not match what is on disk.
 This could either be the sign of an attack, or somebody just editing files on your build server.

 ## Limitations